vista-art/fragmentcolor/docs/api/core/shader/validate_mesh.md

 # Shader::validate_mesh

-Validate that a Mesh is compatible with this Shader’s vertex inputs.
+Validate that a Mesh is compatible with this Shader's vertex inputs.

 - Checks presence and type for all @location(...) inputs of the vertex entry point.
 - Matches attributes in the following order: